shahrukhamd/shahrukhamd.github.io/_posts/2016-01-24-earthquake-app.markdown

 <br/>
 <b>Features:</b>

-** NO ADS **<br/>
-- Latest quakes from worldwide.<br/>
+Latest quakes from worldwide.<br/>
-- Shows details of an earthquake.<br/>
+Shows details of an earthquake.<br/>
-- Filter what you want to see via different filters.<br/>
+Filter what you want to see via different filters.<br/>
-- Shows earthquakes on Google map.<br/>
+Shows earthquakes on Google map.<br/>
-- Colour coded pins on map and list.<br/>
+Colour coded pins on map and list.<br/>
-- Shows earthquakes from the past hour, day, week or even a month.<br/>
+Shows earthquakes from the past hour, day, week or even a month.<br/>
-- Choose between different types of map.<br/>
+Choose between different types of map.<br/>
-- Share earthquake details to others.<br/>
+Share earthquake details to others.<br/>
-- Shows the distance between you and the quake.<br/>
+Shows the distance between you and the quake.<br/>
+(New) Earthquakes can be pinned.<br/>
+(New) Search for an earthquake.<br/>
 <br/>
 <b>What does color coded mean?</b>